donkuri/Kaishi/README.md

 ### Pitch Accent

 The most important option is whether you would like to include pitch accent on your cards.
 Currently, whether one should learn pitch accent or not tends to spawn pretty heated arguments in the community.
 We decided to take a middle ground approach: the pitch accent data is there for you, you choose whether you want to use it.
 If you decide not to use it, you can always enable it later.
-The way you enable pitch accent is extremely easy.
-Here is a picture of the card options for the deck (see above if you don't know where to find them).
+The way you enable pitch accent is easy.
+Here is the card options under `Back Template` for the deck (click on the small dot above the `Search` bar.)

 ```CSS
 {{furigana:Word Furigana}}